Code-Institute-Submissions/lilychuang78-milestone2-1/README.md

     -  The contact form can be used only when all the input sections are all filled and with a correct formatted email, then the form can be sent.
 Otherwise, there are alerts which reminds the users.
 [See](assets/images/readme/email_alert1.png) and [here](assets/images/readme/email_alert2.png) of the alerts.
     -  The social media icons can link to separate webpage of the social media website, instead of replacing the current webpage.
 4. Lighthouse, a Google Chrome extension was downloaded and is used to test the accessibility [(see)](assets/images/readme/lighthouse.png).
-5. Google Chrome Developer Tool was used to test whether the website is displayed as wished in different devices including smartphone, iPad and responsive desktops.
+5. Google Chrome Developer Tool was used to test whether the website is displayed as wished in different devices.
+    - Moto G4
+    - Galaxy S5
+    - Pixel 2
+    - Pixel 2 XL
+    - iPhone 5/SE
+    - iPhone 6/7/8
+    - iPhone 6/7/8 Plus
+    - iPhone X
+    - iPad
+    - iPad Pro
+    - Surface Duo
+    - Galxy Fold
+    - DELL Laptop Latitude 5490
 6. Manual Testing
     1. not finished